 The administrator can manage every aspect of the platform.
 They will have visibility to all features, apps, and settings.

-After signing in, one can view a list of available courses and select the ones they wish to join.
+After signing in, one can view a list of available courses and select the ones one wish to join.

 It’s a wonderful idea to offer insights on issues covered previously.
-As a result, facilitating discussions may assist mentees to learn from one another and better comprehend and retain the information.
-The discussion function allows mentees to ask questions, engage in conversation, add depth to the course they are taking, and leave comments.
+As a result, facilitating discussions may assist mentees to learn from one another and better comprehending and retaining the information.
+The discussion function allows mentees to ask questions, engage in conversation, add depth to the course they are taking and leave comments.
 They have the option either of beginning the conversion or reflecting on course material in order for participants to grow.